protocol/research-website/README.md

 ```

 When the `master` branch changes, typically after a PR is merged, the site will be built, pinned to cluster and the [DNSLink](https://docs.ipfs.io/guides/concepts/dnslink/) record will be updated so the live site will update **automatically**, once the dns change has propagated.

+## Policies

+- You're **encouraged** to submit blog posts!
+We're aiming for frequent updates and would like to publish a variety of content, ranging from the highly technical to opinion pieces.
+While we will edit all posts to maintaing minimum consistency standards, you have wide latitude on content.
+- All content changes require review by research-pm.
+We'll try to keep it quick and easy.
+We'll do the final proofreading for any blog posts with or without feedback to the author (as requested).
+- Anyone doing work in some way related to research can ask to be listed.
+We understand there are privacy constraints and so don't require profiles to be complete.
+However, all profiles have to use real names -- or, in other words, the same name you would use on scientific publications.
+This is also a technical requirement for content matching.